 There is an urban legend which tells that food in Venice is not good.
 Well, we’re sorry to say that not all legends are based on truth.
-Venice developped its own cuisine using its long and particular history.
+Venice developed its own cuisine using its long and particular history.
 A cuisine, unique, often simple and very tasty.

 Origins and Influences of the Venetian Cuisine

-Because of its geographical position (in other words, because Venice has always been an island surrounded by water), the traditional venetian cuisine has always been based on fish, wild game, and any kind of seafood available in the lagoon, in the adriatic sea… and in the North Sea!
+Because of its geographical position (in other words, because Venice has always been an island surrounded by water), the traditional Venetian cuisine has always been based on fish, wild game, and any kind of seafood available in the lagoon, in the Adriatic sea… and in the North Sea!
 We’ll tell you about it later…

 Traditionally the Venetian cuisine, therefore, has always been a combination of dishes with accessible (yet exceptional) local ingredients as well as rare and exotic ones.
 There has always been a wide range of ingredients to pick from, with imported goods being mainly a luxury for the wealthier people.

 Nowadays the Venetian cuisine is a combination of traditional local dishes which show influences from the Italian and Mediterranean cuisine, and great importance is given to seafood, risottos, and soups.